self-actuated/actuated.com/posts/2024-03-04-cncf-arm-march-update.md

 ### Summing up the program so far

-Through the sponsored program, actuated has now run over 70k build minutes for around 10 CNCF projects, and we've heard from a growing number of projects who would like access.
+Through the sponsored program, actuated has now almost 400k build minutes for around 10 CNCF projects, and we've heard from a growing number of projects who would like access.

 We've secured the supply chain by removing unsafe runners that GitHub says should definitely not be used for open source repositories, and we've lessened the burden of server management on already busy maintainers.